pya-h/byteculator/README.md

 byteculator overcomes overflow problem, using strings for implementing basic math operations, so this way the calculations can even exceed the integer or float number boundaries

+# Input note:
+terms and operators must all be seperated by spaces suchs: 2 + 5 * 6 - 4

 # Features:
     1- Solves and logs the expressions step by step
     2- Supported Operations: Addition (+), Substraction (-), Multiply (*), Power (^)